lalitpo/manage-account-service/README.md

     mvn clean install
     ```
 3. Run docker containers for PostgreSQL database.
-   Docker containers for each of them are configured in docker-compose.yml file at
+   Docker containers for database is configured in docker-compose.yml file at
    manage-account-infra/docker/docker-compose.yml location.

     ```